efrecon/htdocker/README.md

 # HTTP Forwarding for Docker Container Output

-This forwarding service `forwarder.tcl` serves as an example code for the Docker [API implementation in Tcl][1].
+This forwarding service `forwarder.tcl` serves mainly as an example code for the Docker [API implementation in Tcl][1].
 The service is able to attach to one or several docker containers and send their output to remote URLs.
 By default, the HTTP operation used is a `POST`, MIME type `application/octet-stream`.
 The containers to listen to and their destinations URLs is controlled by the option `-mapper` which should contain a space-separated list.
 The list contains any alternating number of container name, destination URLs and plugin call